 Mythology, the Irish love of language, and her outrageous family and theatrical background inspire the writing, performance, and teaching of this award-winning storyteller and artist educator.
 As an approved artist for the Michigan Arts and Humanities Council and Wolf Trap Arts in Education programs, grant funding is available.
 Video and audio samples are available along with program details on her website.

 I shouldn’t sing, I can’t play an instrument and my drawing is poor.
 My ancient art is storytelling which satisfies my right brain vs. left brain as an engineer.
 I began to tell at family gatherings.
 I love myths and legends and fables.
 I’m an introvert but the ham in me is very comfortable on stage.

 A retired elementary teacher, Linda engages young and old listeners with folk tales and lessons.
 Puppets may appear!
 Her spiritual stories have far reaching effects.
-Board member of the Performing Arts Alliance in Southwestern Wayne County, Linda is eager to hear any and all ideas about promoting the Arts.
+Linda is also a Board member of Friends of Michigan Animals Rescue (FMAR).
+Residing in Ft.
+Myers, FL during winter months, Linda is available to tell in southwest FL venues.